glaunay/mongodet/README.md

 node app.js -init [path]
 ```

-To test, the res.json file is available in the data folder ([path]: ./data/res.json)
+To perform tests, the res.json file is provided in the data folder ([path]: ./data/res.json)

 **Note**: the JSON file must be in Det.belt format.
 The database now contains detergents of your file.
 If the database is already filled and you want to reset it, you can use: